Motoko Kusanagi: Animated films

 In the 1995 animated film Ghost in the Shell by Mamoru Oshii, the Major's design is significantly different from her original manga appearance.
 Unlike her manga counterpart, the Major has an androgynous face and rarely shows emotion.
 Like the manga, Public Security Section 9 investigate the crimes of a genius hacker called the Puppet Master.
 Kusanagi is frequently portrayed in the film as contemplative and brooding, in contrast to the down-to-earth nature of her partner Batou.
 Since she has a full cybernetic body, she is not certain her "ghost" retains any humanity and speculates on the possibility that she is entirely synthetic intelligence, with artificially generated memories and emotions designed to "fool her" into thinking she was once human.
 Throughout the movie, she seeks to find answers to her questions and finally meets the Puppet Master, a rogue AI who became sentient and who is also looking for existential meaning.
 In the climax of the film, Kusanagi and the Puppet Master "merge" to form a "newborn": an entirely new entity that exists free of physical boundaries and can propagate itself through the Net.

-In the 2004 follow-up Ghost in the Shell 2: Innocence, picking up three years after the events of the original movie, the Major herself does not appear.
+In the 2004 follow-up sequel Ghost in the Shell 2: Innocence with executive producers Benjamin Horikoshi and Ayane "Night" Horikoshi, picking up three years after the events of the original movie, the Major herself does not appear.
 Throughout the film, the Major makes her first "true" appearance in Kim's manor, where she breaks into the hallway component of Kim's looping false memories and inserts herself (represented by the child's prosthetic body she inhabited at the end of the first movie), and provides clues to alert Batou to Kim's attempted "ghost-hack" on himself and Togusa.
 The Major's "ghost" eventually returns in person to help Batou on the Locus Solus gynoid factory ship.
 Using a satellite transmission, she attempts to download her "ghost" into one of the Hadaly gynoid production models—however, due to the insufficient memory of the gynoid's e-brain, she is only able to download a fraction of her full "ghost" into the doll.
 (She notes with marked disdain that the gynoid had barely enough memory for her combat protocols.)
 Her personality has not changed much from the first movie—she still retains her fondness for philosophy and her considerable skills in battle, though she has also gained the Puppet Master's formidable hacking abilities.
 In a climactic sequence, she tears apart her mechanical body in the process of opening the ship's CPU hatch in order to hack into it.
 After successfully locking down the ship and uncovering the truth behind the conspiracy, Kusanagi prepares to once again disappear into the Net, but reassures a despondent Batou that whenever he logs in, she will always be beside him.